ZedZeroth/CRAGenerator/README.md

 #### 2.2.3.
 Testing

+Contains a test service file for testing the domain's classes and methods

 ## 3. Infrastructure

-This folder contains any:
+This folder contains any "horizontal" cross-domain interfaces or services.
-1. "horizontal" inter-domain interfaces
-2. "vertical" inter-layer services